babel/website/docs/preset-env.md

 By default `@babel/preset-env` will use [browserslist config sources](https://github.com/ai/browserslist#queries) _unless_ either the [targets](#targets) or [ignoreBrowserslistConfig](#ignoreBrowserslistConfig) options are set.

+Note that only versions of Android, Chrome, Edge, Firefox, IE, iOS Safari, Safari, and Node versions returned by browserslist will be used for feature detection.

 For example, to only include polyfills and code transforms needed for users whose browsers have >0.25% market share (ignoring browsers without security updates like IE 10 and BlackBerry):

 **.babelrc**